 As is true with all legal documents concerning real estate, the devil is in the details so it’s always important to retain a real estate attorney familiar with and licensed in the state where the property is located.

 Triple Net or NNN leases

-Frankly, the absolute triple net lease is applicable only if it’s a single tenant property.
-There’s no way a multi-tenant property can be ‘management free’ as the landlord / owner bills back the pro rata share of expenses to the tenant and collects, hopefully.
+Frankly, the absolute triple net lease is applicable only if it’s a single-tenant property.
+There’s no way a multi-tenant property can be ‘management free’ as the landlord/owner bills back the pro-rata share of expenses to the tenant and collects, hopefully.
 Plus, the owner is the mediator or arbitrator between tenants, which of course brings us to the triple net lease or commonly referred to as NNN lease.

 Double Net or NN leases

-Most of the above applies except that there is a significant category of expenses or potential expenses where the landlord is responsible.
+Most of the above apply except that there is a significant category of expenses or potential expenses where the landlord is responsible.
 This is almost always roof and structure, but could also include parking lot or HVAC replacement, etc. Therefore, it’s important to read that lease.